vbounyasit/MyDataFramework/README.md

 &nbsp;

 ## Getting Started & Documentation
-The MyDataFramework Framework maintains reference documentation on Github [wiki pages](https://github.com/vbounyasit/MyDataFramework/wiki), and will have a better support later on as the wiki construction progresses.
+The Framework maintains reference documentation on Github [wiki pages](https://github.com/vbounyasit/MyDataFramework/wiki), and will have a better support later on as the wiki construction progresses.

-If you think this Framework is the solution you have been looking for, you can head over to the [wiki](https://github.com/vbounyasit/MyDataFramework/wiki) and start making your own DataFlow project !
+If you think this Framework is the solution you have been looking for, you can head over to the [wiki](https://github.com/vbounyasit/MyDataFramework/wiki) and start making your own project !

 ## Libraries used
 - [Apache Spark](https://spark.apache.org/)